Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 Carol is a keynote speaker at conferences worldwide including The HR Summit Budapest, the Asian Emerging Leaders Summit Hong Kong, Guts for Change Mumbai, Catalyst Australia, the China Executive Coaching Conference, the HR Forum, the Dubai Women in Business Conference, Procter & Gamble Sales Summit, Association for Coaching conferences, the Royal Bank of Scotland Leadership Summit, Cranfield School of Management Business Growth Programme, the HRD Conference, the Training Journal Conference, Coaching in Education Hong Kong, and the CIPD Annual Coaching at Work Conference.

-Carol is a trustee of the charity The Ministry of Entrepreneurship (MOE Foundation).
+Carol is a trustee of the charity MOE Foundation.
 She provides free coach training courses and trainers for MOE and the African Prisons Project.
 Her personal aim is to make coaching skills training available to as many people as possible, regardless of their ability to pay.
 She puts this into practice through her charity work, her voluntary work with the Association for Coaching, and by providing scholarship places on our open coach training courses.

 To see video clips of Carol speaking, visit our YouTube channel.